A Degrowth Economy Explained

 Southern ideas, actors and initiatives are envisioned as a powerful source of resistance and the true catalyst for a degrowth transition that the whole world needs.
 This shift involves breaking away from the global capitalist economy and leading by example, prompting necessary changes from Northern systems and actors as well.

-Bridging Degrowth and Buen Vivir - By Katharina Richter
+Bridging Degrowth and Buen Vivir - external link - By Katharina Richter

 This thesis explores the dialogue between the degrowth movement and Buen Vivir/sumak kawsay, a paradigm from Latin America advocating for life in harmony beyond development.
 It contributes to the important conversations on decolonizing degrowth by highlighting how degrowth's often ecological-economic-euro-centric focus on socioeconomic aspects leaves cultural dimensions less explored.